 Diagnosed with Alzheimer’s Disease in 2007 the best-selling author has become a vigorous campaigner for the Alzheimer’s Society and a considerable donor to the Alzheimer’s Research Trust in 2008 when he donated a million dollars for research.

 In a well-constructed introduction Sir Terry compared how society tackled cancer treatment and that of dementia patients.
-The comparison was not flattering.
-Society has not learned how to tackle dementia.
+But, the comparison was not flattering.
+Because society has not learned how to tackle dementia.

 Sir Terry handed his speaking duties over to his friend the actor, Tony Robinson (a “stunt Pratchett”).
 An eloquent and well-crafted speech showed that Sir Terry’s writing craft is as fresh and vibrant as ever.
 Ably assisted by technology, Sir Terry now uses voice recording to write his material.

 Moving stories about the deaths of his grandfather and father allowed him to discuss the chronology of his own death.
-A death that he is in no hurry for.
+Because this is a death that he is in no hurry for.

 He explained how cunning, subterfuge and money allow him to mask the obvious effects of the disease.
 But it’s not in remission.
-It’s there all the time and he has no belief in a miracle cure.
-Very sobering, with some excellent use of poignancy and humour.
+Since it’s there all the time and he has no belief in a miracle cure.
+So very sobering.
+But, there’s some excellent use of poignancy and humour.

 Rhetorical questions and metaphors flourished as Sir Terry’s experience of having Alzheimer’s developed.
 Metaphorial devices continued as he focused on Society’s attitudes to suicide and assisted death.
 Weaving in stories from his journalism past in the coroners courts added more humour and showed Sir terry’s experience to the full.